aanand024/FINAL-YEAR-PROJECT/README.md

 Gender bias in text-to-image (T2I) models manifests when a neutral occupational prompt (e.g. "a photo of a software engineer") consistently generates images skewed toward one gender.

 This project addresses that bias at the embedding level, analysing gender bias across different stages of the Stable Diffusion 3 (SD3) pipeline from the prompt embeddings, generated images, and the automated tools used to label gender in generated outputs.
-We develop **FairEmbed**, a surrogate-assisted Genetic Algorithm that optimise embedding-level interventions to mitigate gender bias in SD3.
+We develop **FairEmbed**, a surrogate-assisted Genetic Algorithm that optimises embedding-level interventions to mitigate gender bias in SD3.

 ---